 Fear, anxiety, and stress are uncomfortable emotions that all pets experience to varying degrees at some point.
 Typically, these emotions are normal, temporary responses to a perceived threat or circumstance.
 However, when these responses persist or return, they can negatively impact day-to-day life, and intervention may be required for severely distressed pets.
 Read on for definitions of these three unpleasant feelings, along with potential causes, signs, and treatment options.
 Keep in mind that these three states can occur in combination:

 - Fear — A disagreeable emotion that occurs in anticipation of a danger or threat, whether real or perceived, fear typically occurs suddenly, stimulated by a loud noise or sudden touch, for example.
-Occasionally, fear can persist, and pets can suffer from a profound or idiopathic fear of unknown cause.

 - Anxiety — A person or a pet becomes anxious in anticipation of a future danger or threat.
 In pets, the most commonly diagnosed anxiety disorder is separation anxiety, which occurs when a pet exhibits destructive or distressful behavior when left alone for long periods.